-Join Bryan O'Neil Hughes for an in-depth discussion in this video Exercise files, part of Working with Raw-Format Photos in Lightroom 5 and Photoshop CC (2013).
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Exercise files, part of Lightroom 5 and Photoshop: Working with Raw Photos (2013).

 If you're a premium member of lynda.com, you have access to the exercise files used throughout this title.
 Here's how we've laid them out, within the exercise files folder, there's a JPEG images, Raw images and Video folder.
 For the Raw and JPEG images, you can simply target these from within Lightroom's import dialog and pull them in.
 Those files can either be passed off to Photoshop, or from within Photoshop, you can target these individual folders.
 You can use Bridge or Photoshop's File Open dialog.
 Within each of these, you'll find sub-folders, for instance in the JPEG images, there's one folder of panoramic photos, and another, with an image that has redeye it.